Learning through atypical "phase transitions" in overparameterized neural networks

 Machine learning has recently advanced in a totally unexpected way thanks to deep learning (DL), reaching unprecedented performance in many fields of data-driven research and applications.
 Impressive spin-offs are emerging not only in technological applications but also in a wide variety of basic scientific fields, from molecular biology and language processing, to the solution of partial differential equations for the study of materials and fluids, to name a few recent examples.
-Empirical research is currently engaged in exploring new architectures and models to advance performance in fundamental problems such as unsupervised learning and causal patterns identification.
 At the same time theoretical research is trying to build a unifying framework that explains deep learning performance, enables its development based on first principles, and paves the way towards interdisciplinary methodological and modeling connections, including computational neuroscience.

-Among the most revolutionary aspects of deep learning models are their highly overparameterized and non-convex nature.
+Among the most disruptive aspects of deep learning models are their highly overparameterized and non-convex nature.
 Both of these aspects are a common trait of all the DL models and have led to unexpected results for classical statistical learning theory and non-convex optimization.
-Current deep neural networks (DNN) are composed of millions (or even billions) of connections weights and the learning process seeks to minimize the number of classification errors made by the DNN over a training set.
+Current deep neural networks (DNN) are composed of millions (or even billions) of connection weights and the learning process seeks to minimize the number of classification errors made by the DNN over a training set.
 This optimization problem is highly non-convex, and learning algorithms need to efficiently find good minima in a space of extremely high dimensionality without being trapped in local minima or saddle points for long times.
 Good minima are those that have good generalization capabilities, namely that do not suffer from overfitting given the inherent noisiness in the data and the huge number of parameters that can be adjusted.
 Surprisingly, this goal can often be achieved by relatively simple algorithms based on variants of the gradient descent method.